rwynn/monstache-site/src/config.md

 regex (default "")

-When namespace-exclude-regex is given this regex is tested against the namespace, database.collection, of the event.
+When namespace-exclude-regex is given this regex is tested against the namespace, database.collection, of any insert, update, delete or drop in MongoDB.
 If the regex matches monstache ignores the event, otherwise it continues processing event filters.
 By default monstache processes events in all databases and all collections with the exception of the reserved database monstache, any collections suffixed with .chunks, and the system collections.
 For more information see the section [Namespaces](/advanced#namespaces).